 In most states and territories, direct enrolment or update will allow you to vote in federal, state and local government elections.
 In some states you will be required to provide additional information and this will be explained on the letter you receive from the AEC.

-The AEC may use NSW and Victorian state direct enrolment information to directly enrol or update you for federal purposes.
+The state-level electoral management body in Victoria also runs a direct enrolment program for new enrolments that is separate to the AEC’s process.
+The AEC may also use state direct enrolment information to directly enrol or update you for federal purposes.

 We will write to you and let you know if we intend to add your name and address to the electoral roll or update your details based on this information.